Who are we?

 Dr Max Kaiser is an expert on antisemitism and Australian Jewish history.
 He is the author of Jewish Antifascism and the False Promise of Settler Colonialism (Palgrave 2022).
 He completed his PhD at the University of Melbourne and lives on the land of the Wurundjeri people of the Kulin nation.

-Dr Elizabeth Strakosch
+Dr Elizabeth Strakosh

 Louise Adler AM